A Complete Overview of The Western Forehand Grip

-As the game of tennis has evolved and moved towards hard hitting baseline rallies, the western grip has gained in popularity among players of all ages and skill levels.
+As the game of tennis has evolved and moved toward hard-hitting baseline rallies, the western grip has gained popularity among players of all ages and skill levels.

-In this article we’ll take a complete look at the western forehand tennis grip and talk about some of the main benefits and drawbacks for players that choose to use this grip.
+In this article, we’ll take a complete look at the western forehand tennis grip and talk about some of the main benefits and drawbacks for players who use this grip.

 The Western Tennis Grip

 About 100 years ago, the continental grip was the de facto tennis grip used by virtually all tennis players.
-At the time, the game was slower and the technology, in the form of racquets, tennis balls and gear, was much more simple compared to the equipment available to tennis players today.
+At the time, the game was slower, and the technology, in the form of racquets, tennis balls, and gear, was much more simple compared with the equipment available to tennis players today.

 Holding a Western Grip

-When most players grab a tennis racquet for the first time, the western grip is usually far from how a player would consider holding the racquet.
+The western grip is usually far from how a first-time player would consider holding the racquet.
 However, it can be rather easy to find a western grip by using the handle of the racquet as a guide.

-We can easily find the western grip by placing the palm side of your index fingers knuckle against the 5th bevel of the racquet handle.
+We can easily find the western grip by placing the palm side of your index finger’s knuckle against the fifth bevel of the racquet handle.

-At first, many players might find this grip hard to work with.
-As such, many players might prefer to start with a semi-western or even eastern grip and then slowly move towards a grip that better suits the type of game they’re trying to develop.
+At first, many players might find this grip hard to use.
+As such, many players might prefer to start with a semi-western or even eastern grip and then slowly move toward a grip that better suits the type of game they’re trying to develop.

 Benefits of a Western Grip